Russell Wasendorf: Career

+PFG collapse

 On July 9, 2012, the same day that the National Futures Association reported that PFG appeared to be missing at least $200 million in customer funds, Wasendorf attempted to commit suicide by asphyxiation outside company headquarters.
-Before doing so he left a suicide note admitting to embezzling from the company for nearly two decades, according to the FBI affidavit.
+Before doing so he left a suicide note admitting to embezzling from the company for nearly two decades.
 "I have committed fraud.
 For this I feel constant and intense guilt," he wrote in the note, according to the affidavit.

 The bankruptcy filing took place after PFG was put under investigation for a shortfall of at least $200 million in customer funds.
 The firm was also accused by federal regulators of commingling customer and firm money.

 Wasendorf was arrested and charged with making false statements to the Commodity Futures Trading Commission (CFTC).
 He admitted to stealing at least $100 million from his firm, according to an FBI affidavit that accompanied the criminal complaint unsealed on July 13, 2012, the date of his arrest.
 On September 17, 2012, Wasendorf pleaded guilty to one count each of mail fraud, embezzlement, making false statements to the Commodity Futures Trading Commission, and making false statements to a futures association registered under the Commodity Exchange Act.
-In January 2013, federal judge Linda Reade sentenced him to 50 years of imprisonment in a federal penitentiary.
-She also ordered him to pay $215.5 million in restitution, though she noted that PFG's customers will probably never be made whole.
+In January 2013, federal judge Linda Reade sentenced him to 50 years of imprisonment in a federal penitentiary and to pay $215.5 million in restitution, though she noted that PFG's customers will probably never be made whole.

-Wasendorf is the author or co-author of six books about trading and futures, has been an investor in the BESTDirect Online Trading platform, and in 2001 founded SFO (Stocks, Futures, Options), an industry magazine that ceased publication in 2012.
-Wasendorf has engaged in charity work and won a number of awards for contributions to the community.
+The fall of PFG was featured in the CNBC series American Greed episode "The Falcon & the Con Man".

+Other businesses

+Wasendorf was an investor in the Chicago restaurant Harvest on Huron, where Allen Sternweiler was the executive chef.
+According to the company's website, featured a 400 bottle wine list.
+Harvest would eventually be retooled as Allen's New American Cafe, in which Wasendorf was the primary investor.

+As Wasendorf moved his primary business interests away from Chicago, he opened a new restaurant in Cedar Falls called MyVerona.
+According to the website for the restaurant, Jordan Barkow began working directly with Sternweiler before being promoted to executive chef.
+Wasendorf used a recording of 1970s rock band The Knack's smash hit "My Sharona" in the restaurant's advertising, having the chorus modified to "M-M-M-My Verona".
+On July 27, 2012, attorneys for the band sent a cease and desist letter to Wasendorf and the restaurant.
+In 2013, the MyVerona building was sold to Tony Tomlyanovich, the owner of Tony's LaPizzeria in Cedar Falls, for $850,000.